krig/fossnorth2019/slides.md

 Note:

-1958: Phyllis Fox was part of the team that wrote the DYNAMO language, which was a very early simulation language.
-She then wrote the first manual for LISP and is credited as a collaborator on the first LISP interpreter.
+1958: Dr. Phyllis Fox started a human computer on the Univac together with Jean Jennings Bartik from the ENIAC.
+She then wrote the DYNAMO language, which was a very early simulation language.
+Wrote the first manual for LISP and is credited as a collaborator on the first LISP interpreter.
 As far as I can tell, apart from McCarthy everyone else on the team were grad students, so she would have been the only one with experience implementing a programming language.

+Dynamo was used for the "Limits to Growth" simulation in 1972 which became very famous.

+"Two of the scenarios saw "overshoot and collapse" of the global system by the mid- to latter-part of the 21st century, while a third scenario resulted in a "stabilized world"."

+After her time at MIT she moved to Bell Labs (birthplace of Unix), where she created a maths library called PORT.
+Also wrote a library called HEMP (High Efficiency Matrix Package).

 --